sm/website/README.md

     user$ xdg-open https://github.com/$githubuser/bdsm-site/tree/$branch

-It is advised to leave a message for me (wayneeseguin) in #beginrescueend on irc.freenode.net regarding the pull request and/or discuss your updates with me there.
+It is advised to leave a message for me (wayneeseguin) in #smf.sh on irc.freenode.net regarding the pull request and/or discuss your updates with me there.
 I am very happy to work with you to get your updates incorporated quickly.

 ## Thank YOU